2024-06-09

 Vim and Neovim: A Divergence

 While Vim and Neovim share a common heritage, they have significantly diverged.
-While many Language Server Protocols (LSPs) offer detailed instructions for configuring Neovim, similar guidance for Vim is often lacking.
+Many Language Server Protocols (LSPs) offer detailed instructions for configuring Neovim, similar guidance for Vim is often lacking.
 Given the distinctions between Vim and Neovim, it’s both logical and practical to treat them as separate projects, each with unique requirements and challenges.
 This perspective enables a more focused approach to problem-solving and feature development within each project.

 In this blog post, I hope to partially bridge the information gap by providing an expanded overview of the V language (vlang) LSP implementation, which I believe is particularly noteworthy.